A story by Lawrence G. Van Velzer

 length.
 Desert Dreams is limited to an edition of 185 signed and numbered copies.

-Book dealer and institutional discounts are applied.
+Book dealer, institutional and Standing Order discounts are applied.

 Desert Dreams for $130